 Scope

-This section provides instructions to assessment teams and assessment team leaders.
-Further guidance for assessors can be found in IECEx OD 032 Assessor’s Guide.
+This section provides instructions to assessment teams and Assessment Team Leaders.
+Further guidance for assessors can be found in IECEx OD 032 Guidelines and Information for IECEx Assessments.

 Instructions for Assessment Teams

 It is recognised that assessors have been approved by ExMC on the basis of their knowledge, experience and expertise and therefore ExMC relies on the wisdom and judgement of all assessors, especially lead assessors, for conducting meaningful and credible assessments.